What is a limiter in music, and what are the best limiter plugins? This collection features six limiter effects and four free bonus limiter plugins.

 - Surround Version Available

 Signum Audio has truly nailed True Peak transparency with this plugin.
 Whether at mixing or mastering situations, there is no coloration added.
 You hear the source material’s character being masterfully limited at all frequencies with no distortion whatsoever.
 Depending on how you use the Post Gain function, there might be some overshoots.
 But that happens after limiting, and the plugin instantly alerts the user with a red flag.

-It was developed for Windows 8.1 or higher and macOS 10.9 or higher and compatible with 64-bit VST, AU, and AAX.
+It was developed for Windows 8.1 or higher and macOS 10.9 or higher and is compatible with 64-bit VST, AU, and AAX.